 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
 In California, this program is called Medi-Cal.
-Some people with Medicare are also eligible for Medi-Cal
+Some people with Medicare are also eligible for Medi-Cal.

-In addition, there are programs offered through Medi-Cal that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" help people with limited income and resources save money each year:
+The programs offered through Medi-Cal that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These "Medicare Savings Programs" include: